 A genogram captures all members of the family tree.
 The family of the spouse or life partner does not matter, after all, it is not about their own family of origin.
 If, however, there is a person who has a great importance in one’s own life, this person can then also be noted.
 Of course, when creating a genogram for one's own children, the family of the spouse/partner, if that person is the other parent, will also be included and outlined.
 All family members are listed, including those who died young, missing or marginalized members.
 These include one’s own siblings, parents, their siblings, grandparents and their siblings, as well as step-parents or persons who belonged in any way to the family.
 Miscarriages or stillbirths in the family circle are also noted.

-Instructions for creating a genogram – an overview
+Instruction to create a genogram - an overview

 Detailed instructions for creating a genogram